B.M., Tainan University of Technology

 Campus Post Office Box 148

 Joanne Yang is an educator and performer from Tainan, Taiwan.
-She has collaborated with a variety of chamber ensembles, and as a recital accompanist, she performed the world premiere of “The Hall” by Joseph Gregorio with the Nittany Valley Children’s Choir at the 2015 national conference of the American Choral Directors Association.
-During her time as an applied accompanist at the Pennsylvania State University, she worked with many established musicians including Paul Edmund-Davies, principle flute of the London Symphony Orchestra, and Julie Landsman, principle horn of the Metropolitan Opera.
+She has collaborated with a variety of chamber ensembles.
+As a recital accompanist, she performed the world premiere of “The Hall” by Joseph Gregorio with the Nittany Valley Children’s Choir at the 2015 National Conference of the American Choral Directors Association.
+During her time as an accompanist at Pennsylvania State University, she worked with many established musicians including Paul Edmund-Davies, principle flute of the London Symphony Orchestra, and Julie Landsman, principle horn of the Metropolitan Opera.

-She currently works in Lycoming College as an adjunct collaborative pianist.
-She is also an applied accompanist at the Pennsylvania State University, and she maintains a busy schedule of solo and chamber music concert appearances.
+Yang joined the faculty of Lycoming College in 2016 as adjunct piano instructor.
+She also works as an accompanist at Pennsylvania State University, and maintains a busy schedule of solo and chamber music concert appearances.